-Orono Family Snaps Pics Of Big Cats Visiting Their Yard
+Remember When An Orono Family Snapped Pics Of Big Cats Visiting Their Yard?

 It was a sunny Wednesday afternoon, and Lori Lommler Beazley's daughter, Greta, was playing out in the yard when the little lady had an up-close-and-personal encounter with a couple of not-so-average big kitties.